mendix/docs/content/en/docs/developerportal/operate/metrics.md

 In this section, you will find the statistics about the database that the application uses.

 {{% alert color="warning" %}}
-If you are using the [Basic License](/developerportal/deploy/basic-package/) you will only see the first three graphs as these are the ones which show information specific to your app.
+If you are using the [Basic License](/developerportal/deploy/basic-package/), you will only see the first three graphs because these are the ones that show information specific to your app.
 {{% /alert %}}

 ### 5.1 Number of Database Queries Being Executed{#Trends-dbmxruntimeconnectionbus}